rufuspollock-okfn/cop21/23-oct-2015/index.md

 3. [An adjustment proposed by a Party [to enhance] the efforts expressed by its [mitigation commitment] inscribed in Annex [A or B] [or] [X] to this Agreement shall be considered adopted by the CMA unless more than three fourths of the Parties present and voting object to its adoption.
 The adopted adjustment shall be communicated by the secretariat to the Depositary, who shall circulate it to all Parties, and shall enter into force on 1 January of the year following the communication by the Depositary.
 Such adjustments shall be binding upon Parties.]

-**Article 20 *<span style="font-variant:small-caps;">*(annexes)*</span>***
+### Article 20 *(annexes)*

 1. Annexes to this Agreement shall form an integral part thereof and, unless otherwise expressly provided for, a reference to this Agreement constitutes at the same time a reference to any annexes thereto.
 Such annexes shall be restricted to lists, forms and any other material of a descriptive nature that is of a scientific, technical, procedural or administrative character.

 2. The provisions of Article 16 of the Convention on the adoption and amendment of annexes to the Convention shall apply mutatis mutandis to this Agreement[, except in respect of the annex containing national determined mitigation commitments].

-**Article 21 *<span style="font-variant:small-caps;">*(settlement of disputes)*</span>***
+### Article 21 *(settlement of disputes)*

 The provisions of Article 14 of the Convention on settlement of disputes shall apply mutatis mutandis to this Agreement.

-**Article 22 *<span style="font-variant:small-caps;">*(voting)*</span>***
+### Article 22 *(voting)*

 1. Each Party shall have one vote, except as provided in paragraph 2 of this Article.